 The most historic parades include Proteus on Lundi Gras, and Rex and Zulu on Fat Tuesday.
 The largest parades are Endymion on the Saturday before Mardi Gras and Bacchus on the Sunday before Mardi Gras.
 Other fan favorites include Muses (an all-female krewe) on the Thursday before and Tucks, which rolls during the day on the Saturday before.

-If coming with your family, the Uptown neighborhood is recommended for lodging and parade viewing.
+If you're coming with your family, the Uptown neighborhood is recommended for lodging and parade viewing.
 Some hotels closer to downtown offer balcony viewing or stands for guests.

 Restrooms are hard to find during parades, although some port-a-potties offer a toilet for a fee.
 Having a room close to the route is a bonus for this reason.
 You can also usually find bathrooms at churches and schools along the routes for a small fee.